 With the rapid growth of the Internet in the past few decades, the concept of communication has changed entirely.
 We have entered an era where the Internet is the most common way of reaching out to people.
-In such an Internet age, domain names not only provide users a simpler way of remembering websites as compared to IP addresses, but can also play a huge role in generating business.
-Domain names have been given the status of a Trademark through various precedents, as these domain names serve the same purpose as that of Trademarks in terms of differentiating goods and services of an organization.
+In this age of the Internet, domain names not only provide users with a simpler way of remembering websites as compared to IP addresses but can also play a huge role in generating business.
+Domain names have been given the status of a Trademark through various precedents since these domain names serve the same purpose as that of Trademarks in terms of differentiating the goods and services of an organization.

-With an increasing importance of domain names, comes an increase in disputes associated with these domain names.
+With the increasing importance of domain names, comes an increase in disputes associated with these domain names.

 UDRP relates to Uniform Domain Name Dispute Resolution Policy, which was adopted by the Internet Corporation for Assigned Names and Numbers (ICANN) on August 26, 1999.

 For domain name dispute resolution in India “.IN Dispute Resolution Policy” (INDRP) was formulated by the “.IN” Registry, which is an autonomous body under the National Internet Exchange of India (NIXI).
 INDRP is available for any domain name dispute within “.IN ccTLD”.
 It has been formulated in line with internationally accepted guidelines, and with the relevant provisions of the Indian IT Act 2000.

 A party can even turn to a court of competent jurisdiction for domain name dispute resolution.
 There are generally two types of legal remedies in such disputes:

 - Cancellation of domain name